basz/shoelace-ember/README.md

 # shoelace-ember

-Proof of concept addon which integrates [shoelace](https://shoelace.style/) into an ember application.
+Addon that integrates [shoelace](https://shoelace.style/) into your EmberJS application.

 ## Compatibility